August 17th to 31st 2024

 For a map of the route click here

-Day 1 Sat June 29th – Leave Heathrow for an overnight flight to Delhi and a connection to Amritsar.
+Day 1 – Leave Heathrow for an overnight flight to Delhi.

-Day 2 Sun June 30th – Arrive Amritsar and transfer to the hotel enjoying possibly your first glimpse of Indian driving.
-After spending an afternoon relaxing we will be taking a sunset visit to the Golden Temple, one of the most beautiful temples in India.
+Day 2 – Arrive Delhi and transfer to our beautiful, century old heritage hotel.
+On the way you might enjoy, possibly, your first glimpse of Indian driving.
+After spending an afternoon relaxing by the pool we will have a welcome dinner.

-Day 4 Tue July 2nd – Up early to catch a train south to Ambala where we have lunch and then collect our vehicles for the drive to Shimla, former capital of the British Raj.
+Day 4 – Delhi to Shimla.
+We will have an early start for the drive to Shimla, former summer capital of the British Raj.
 The temperature drop as you enter the hills of Shimla is a welcome relief after the heat of the plains.
 You’ll no doubt be tired by the time you arrive in Shimla, where we will be staying in a wonderful colonial hotel.

-Day 6 Thu July 4th – Shimla to Sarahan.
+Day 6 – Shimla to Rampur.
 Today the adventure begins as we leave Shimla and head into the mountains.
-The route is twisty and an ideal learning curve for what lies ahead.
-We pass through beautiful verdant valleys climbing towards Narkanda before a long descent to the Sutlej river valley.
-We follow this raging river before finally ascending for the overnight stop at Sarahan.
+We pass through beautiful verdant valleys covered in apple orchards as we climb towards Narkanda.
+Next is a long descent to the Sutlej river valley We follow this raging river before finally arriving at our overnight stop in the grounds of an old palace.

-Day 8 Sat July 6th – Kalpa to Nako.
+Day 8 – Sangla to Nako.
 Today we’ll see big changes in the landscape.
 Travelling above the tree line we enter the Himalayan desert.
 Thousands of years of wind erosion has created fascinating rock formations which are unlike anything you will have seen elsewhere.
 On the way to Nako we’ll pass within 5 miles of the Tibetan border hence the need for our Inner Line Permits.

-Day 10 Mon July 8th – Kazza to Tandi – Today is the biggest drive of the trip as we head further up the valley crossing the Kun Zum pass at 14930ft.
-Descending the other side of the pass we stop in a dhaba for hot noodles before tackling several water crossings on the way to Tandi, our overnight stop.
+Day 10 – Kazza to Keylong.
+Today is the biggest drive of the trip as we head further up the valley crossing the Kun Zum pass at 14930ft.
+Descending the other side of the pass we stop in a dhaba for hot noodles before tackling several water crossings on the way to Keylong, our overnight stop.

-Day 11 Tue July 9th – Tandi to Manali.
+Day 11 – Keylong to Manali.
 First thing in the morning it is only a short drive to the bottom of the infamous Rhotang Pass.
 At 13,000 it’ll be cold and snowy at the top but, weather permitting, it has some spectacular views.
 After a tea stop on the mountain we’ll descend to the hustle and bustle of Manali.

-Day 13 Thu July 11th – Manali to Nalagarh – We now leave the hills and return to the plains.
+Day 13 – Manali to Nalagarh.
+We now leave the hills and return to the plains.
 The morning is a lovely drive following numerous green valleys before eventually reaching the busy main roads further south.
 In the evening we reach our overnight stop in an old hilltop fort.

-Day 14 Fri July 12th – Nalagarh to Delhi – Driving down India’s Highway 1 we reach Delhi where we’ll drop the vehicles off.
+Day 14 – Nalagarh to Delhi.
+Driving down India’s Highway 1 we reach Delhi where we’ll drop the vehicles off.
 We should arrive shortly after lunchtime giving you a free afternoon for last minute shopping.

 BOOKING INFO & COST

-Costs are per person and exclude flights based on two sharing a car and accommodation.
+£4495 per person based on two people sharing a vehicle and accommodation.
+The cost excludes flights.

 • Airport collection in India